dionisggr/saucedemo/README.md

-# Sauce Demo Website Automation
+# Sauce Demo Test Automation
 The following is a response to the Testing Assessment provided by Northwestern Mutual in March 23, 2021.
 It also served an additional purpose for learning more about automation and parallel testing, a basic understanding Selenium Webdriver, and a simple use of WebDriverIO and Cucumber.

 ---